mjp41/cpython/Doc/regions.md

 That is the update, `x = 2`, is visible to inner, and the value returned is `2`.

 Captures are not allowed to be modified unless it is explicitly declared as `nonlocal`.
-This allows us to write code the encapsulates state
+This allows us to write code that encapsulates state
 ```python
 def closure2():
   x = 1